BB-ML: Basic Block Performance Prediction using Machine Learning Techniques

 \section{Introduction}

-Graphics Processing Units (GPUs) have rapidly advanced to become the most common high-performance accelerators for high-performance computing.
-Modern GPUs contain hundreds of processing units, capable of achieving up to 9.7 TFLOPS (Trillion Floating Point Operations per Second) for mixed-precision calculations~\cite{NVIDIAAm64:online}.
-The highly parallel execution model, high performance on floating-point arithmetic, and memory parallelism on GPUs make them particularly well-suited to many scientific and engineering workloads that occupy High-Performance Computing (HPC) clusters.
-The latest TOP500 list shows that the new wave of supercomputers is GPU accelerated systems~\cite{HomeTOP586:online}.
-This wide usage has triggered extensive research on performance modeling and simulation of modern GPUs (ModSim).
+Graphics Processing Units (GPUs) have rapidly advanced to become the most common accelerators for high-performance computing.
+Modern GPUs are equipped with thousands of processors, capable of reaching up to 9.7 TFLOPS (trillion floating-point operations per second) for mixed-precision tasks~\cite{NVIDIAAm64:online}.
+Their highly parallel structure, exceptional floating-point computation capabilities, and memory parallelism make them ideal for a range of scientific and engineering applications in High-Performance Computing (HPC) environments.
+The most recent TOP500 list shows that the newest generation of supercomputers predominantly features GPU-accelerated systems~\cite{HomeTOP586:online}.
+This widespread adoption has sparked considerable research into the performance modeling and simulation of modern GPUs.

 Modeling and simulation tools play a significant role in designing and evaluating new hardware features and understanding the limiting factors on application performance.
-Due to modern GPUs' complexity, it is no longer intuitive to improve its hardware performance.
-Using ModSim tools, GPU architects get insight into the impact of any changes in hardware design on application performance, area and, power consumption.
-Thus, ModSim tools enable design space exploration.
-On the other hand, ModSim tools are also used to a great extent in hardware-software co-design to tune application performance.
+Due to modern GPU complexity, improving its hardware performance has become more complex.
+Using ModSim(Modeling and Simulation) tools, GPU architects get insight into the impact of any changes in hardware design on application performance, area, and power consumption.
+Thus, these tools enable design space exploration.
+On the other hand, ModSim tools are also used extensively in hardware-software co-design to tune application performance.
 They help system designers choose the proper hardware for any specific workload.
-Also, application developers can tune their applications for a wide variety of GPUs without having access to the physical hardware.
+Additionally, application developers can tune their applications for a wide variety of GPUs without having access to the physical hardware.
 Scalable ModSim tools are necessary to allow quick and accurate design space exploration.

-Performance analysis centered around the software concept of basic blocks (BB), defined as a single entry-single exit sections of code, has recently been proposed for CPU architectures~\cite{ppt-ammp, abel2021BB, zhang-llvm-HPC, ppt-multicore}.
+Performance analysis centered around the software concept of a basic block, defined as a single entry, single exit section of code, has recently been proposed for CPU architectures~\cite{ppt-ammp, abel2021BB, zhang-llvm-HPC, ppt-multicore}.
 The number of times a basic block is executed in a specific application is a good measure of the impact on the performance of that basic block for the whole application.
 A higher count leads to a higher impact.
-Thus, knowing the number of times (count) a BB executes is necessary for BB level performance analysis.
+Thus, knowing the number of times (count) a BB executes is necessary for BB-level performance analysis.